woodard/libabigail/doc/manuals/abicompat.rst

 	$

-    * Compile the first and the second versions of the libraries:
+    * Compile the first and second versions of the libraries:
       ``libtest-0.so`` and ``libtest-1.so``: ::

 	$ g++ -g -Wall -shared -o libtest-0.so test0.cc